Online Doctorate in Educational Psychology – PhD & EdD Programs

 An EdD is a professional degree for educators pursuing leadership roles such as a school principal or a district superintendent.
 A PhD, by contrast, is for professionals who want to teach at the college or university level, want to perform educational research, or otherwise want to work in academia.
 Typically, EdD degrees take less time to complete than PhD programs.

 An online doctorate in educational psychology allows professionals in this field to complete an advanced degree without sacrificing their career in the process.
-Most online programs are designed with the working professional in mind and allow students to complete their studies at their own pace while still employed.
-Some programs even structure dissertation and research projects for working students and encourage them to use real-life problems they face as educators as the subject of their papers.
+Most online programs are designed with the working professional in mind and allow students to complete their studies at their own pace while remaining employed.
+Some programs even structure dissertations and research projects for working students and encourage them to use real-life problems they face as educators as the subject of their papers.

 Continue reading to learn more about online doctorates in educational psychology.
 Included below are profiles on online EdD and PhD programs, admission requirements, and typical courses.